szjani/predaddy/README.md

 `TransactionSynchronizedBuffererInterceptor` is registered which means that event handlers are being called only after a the transaction has been successfully committed.
 This message bus implementation uses the default typehint handling (subclass handling, etc.).
 Message objects must implement `Event` interface.
 Messages are buffered until the transaction is committed.
-It extends `Mf4phpMessageBus` class and uses `TransactedMemoryMessageDispatcher`.

 #### Mf4phpMessageBus